ethereum/cbc-casper/README.md

 `binary:` unlike the above message propagation schemes, this changes the protocol to cbc-casper with binary data structures!
 Instead of a blockchain, this protocol just comes to consensus on a single bit.

-The number of validators, the number of messages that propagate per round, and the report interval can be edited in `casper/settings.py`.
+By default, a gif and associated images of the simulation will be saved in `graphs/graph_num_0/`.
+These settings can be modified, along with the number of validators, the number of messages that propagate per round, and the report interval in the `config.ini`.

 ### Advanced
 Advanced simulations can be run with a little command line wizardy.